Senior Executives and Directors

 Whether you’re facing redundancy, disciplinary or restructuring issues, an experienced employment law solicitor can advice you on what action to take to put you in the best position.

-Why use Rothera Bray for senior executives and directors employment advice?
+Using Rothera Bray for senior executives and directors employment advice

-Our team employment law and HR specialists regularly work with senior executives and directors to help them achieve their personal and professional objectives.
+Our employment law and HR specialists work with senior executives and directors regularly, helping them achieve their personal and professional objectives.

 We take the time to understand your situation and what you’d like to achieve, ensuring we provide advice and solutions that help you to meet your goals.